Lewislou/cellseg_sribd_napari/README.md

 ```

 ## PLugin UI
 # Here is the UI.
-In this plugin, we only use the [run segmentation] button.
+In this plugin, we only use the 'run segmentation' button.

 ![alt text](imgs/ui.png)